a0/a0-fasten-ruby/README.md

 ## Roadmap

-- [✔︎] define task to be run to reach a goal, with dependencies (similar to rake, make, and others)
+- [x] define task to be run to reach a goal, with dependencies (similar to rake, make, and others)
-- [✔︎] run task in parallel by default
+- [x] run task in parallel by default
 - [ ] dynamicly change the number of worker processes
-- [✔︎] allow to programatically define new tasks
+- [x] allow to programatically define new tasks
 - [ ] allow to programatically redefine existing tasks
 - [ ] keep each task log in a separate file, to easily debug errors
 - [ ] early stop in case of a failure
-- [✔︎] for non-tty execution, report with a simple progress log in STDOUT
+- [x] for non-tty execution, report with a simple progress log in STDOUT
 - [ ] calculate ETA of script, based on previos executions of the same script
 - [ ] for tty execution: start in background and provide a curses interface.
 When quit, the background process will keep running
 - [ ] provide a cli for running simple tasks